dominikb1888/KNBS/README.md

-# Knowledge-based Systems
+# Knowledge-based Systems - AI for EPI

 Course Goals:
     - Understand and apply the basics of Knowledge representation
     - Enable Specification of Software and AI Needs, Basic Implementation Skills
-    - Understand opportunities and limitations of ML and AI in Healthcare
+    - Understand opportunities and limitations of ML and AI in Public Health

 ## Objectives